Varina Farms: Civil War

 It was one of the two major Southern places for prisoner exchange.
 On August 3, 1862, 6,000 Union and Confederate soldiers were exchanged there.
 Union General Benjamin Butler and his troops engaged in a battle in 1864 that caused damage at the plantation and the area.
 The plantation house was hit by cannonballs and bullets, the evidence of which is found on the west wall of the house.
 A pontoon bridge was built by Union troops upstream of the house so that they could cross the river on their way to Richmond.
 Butler took over the plantation for his official headquarters and the house and cabin housed his staff.
 During that time, Butler, nicknamed "Dutch", led the effort to dig the Dutch Gap canal.
 Varina is located near a site of the (multi-site) Richmond National Battlefield Park.

 Post-war

-In 1876, James H. Caldwell purchased the house from Aiken family members.
-Several other people owned the house before it was bought in 1910 by the Stoneman family, its current owners.
-In 1977, it was owned by Wilmer N. Stoneman, Jr. who operated the farm using modern agricultural practices.
-In the late 1980s the construction of the Varina-Enon Bridge a cable-stayed bridge which carries Interstate 295 across the James River near between Henrico County near Richmond and Chesterfield County bisected the property.
+In 1876, James H. Caldwell purchased the plantation from Aiken family members.
+The property passed through several additional owners before it was bought in 1910 by Wilmer N. Stoneman, Sr. In 1977, it was owned by Wilmer N. Stoneman, Jr. who operated the farm using modern agricultural practices.
+In the late 1980s, the construction of the Varina-Enon Bridge—a cable-stayed bridge that carries Interstate 295 across the James River between Henrico County near Richmond and Chesterfield County—bisected the property.
 It opened to traffic in July 1990.

+In 2023 and 2024, the Henrico County Board of Supervisors made agreements to purchase the site from the Stoneman family for historic and environmental preservation.
+With a total expenditure of $18.55 million, the purchase was the largest investment in land preservation in the county's history.